HB-fga/Studies/README.md

 # Tests
-This is where I test things!
+This is where I leave random codes and test things!